 Although constipation may be embarrassing or a nuisance, in most cases it is unlikely to cause serious problems.
 But if symptoms are severe, it may make you feel unwell, nauseous or lethargic, and it can make older people confused and restless.
-Constipation may also make bladder emptying difficult, or become so urgent that incontinence results.
+Constipation may also make bladder emptying difficult, or emptying may become so urgent that incontinence results.

 How might Parkinson's affect the bowels?

-Treatment and management of bowel problems
+Treating and managing bowel problems

 The following healthcare professionals can also advise on aspects of bowel care:

-- a dietician will be able to advise on diet and fluid
+- A dietician will be able to advise on diet and fluid.

-- a physiotherapist may be able to help with advice and abdominal exercises which will help in passing stools
+- A physiotherapist may be able to help with advice and abdominal exercises which will help in passing stools.

-- a speech and language therapist can help with swallowing problems.
-They may be able to advise on ways of relaxing your throat, and give guidance on posture and exercises to help overcome any difficulties you have
+- A speech and language therapist can help with swallowing problems.
+They may be able to advise on ways of relaxing your throat, and give guidance on posture and exercises to help overcome any difficulties you have.

-- an occupational therapist may also be able to suggest practical ways to overcome any difficulties you have with eating and drinking.
+- An occupational therapist may also be able to suggest practical ways to overcome any difficulties you have with eating and drinking.

 It is crucial that, at first, your doctor checks regularly that the dose of any laxative is right for you.
 Once this is achieved, you will probably be able to maintain the right balance on a day-to-day basis, taking account of what you do and how you feel from one day to another.